-SUPPORTIVE SERVICES
+THE OFFICE OF SUPPORTIVE SERVICES

-The Supportive Services office provides assistance to students who may require additional academic support.
-Services include personal and academic counseling, tutorial assistance and skill-building workshops, and assistance in planning to fulfill realistic goals.
+The primary goal of the Office of Supportive Services is to increase retention rates, facilitate academic success and enhance graduation rates among income eligible, first-generation and disabled students.
+OSS provides assistance to students who may require additional academic support.
+Services include personal and academic guidance, tutorial assistance and skill-building workshops, and assistance in planning to fulfill realistic goals.
 The development of basic academic skills is combined with coping and self-management procedures to help students succeed at MSU.

 All entering College Achievement Admission Program (CAAP) students, and any others who qualify for the office's services, are assigned an academic guidance counselor.
 Students are urged to use the services regularly until they have established satisfactory academic progress.
 For information, call 353-5210, or visit 209 Bessey Hall or www.msu.edu/~oss/